MulchEnjoyer/SCL-Auto-Hot-Key-Scripts/README.md

 Below is the config adjust as required, note that the pixel detection was created with the following settings, use AHK window spy to reconfigure.
 Software: Chrome on Windows 10 100% Zoom
 Hardware: 2k screen
 Spreadsheet: Columns must be in the following order: URL, Password, Password Reset Status.
-Status must be set up on a minimumm to be conditional to accept input into the text board to change cell colour to GreenColor := 0xB7E1CD.
+Status must be set up to be conditional to accept input into the text cell and change cell colour to GreenColor := 0xB7E1CD.